A graphic of a person in a lab coat looking at a tablet in front of a body of water.

 NASA Sea Level Change Team (N-SLCT)

 The N-SLCT was established in 2014 with the goal of improving the understanding of regional relative sea-level change on a range of timescales.
-NASA sought to build an interdisciplinary team of scientists that can work in a collaborative environment and tackle these scientific challenges.
+NASA sought to build an interdisciplinary team of scientists that could work in a collaborative environment and tackle these scientific challenges.

-Contributions: The team is working on various projects like, “Contributions to Coastal Sea Level Extremes: Understanding the Past and Projecting the Future” and “Attributions of past regional sea level variations and projection of future sea level changes” to determine predictions of what the future might hold for our coastlines and environment.
+The team is working on various projects like “Contributions to Coastal Sea Level Extremes: Understanding the Past and Projecting the Future” and “Attributions of past regional sea level variations and projection of future sea level changes” to determine predictions of what the future might hold for our coastlines and environment.

 Resources and Further Reading: